laaksomavrick/devblog/content/blog/aws-lambda-nodejs-debug-apigw-cold-start-timeout/index.md

 ---
 title: Solving Cold Start Timeouts with AWS Lambda and API Gateway
-date: "2023-06-30T00:00:00.000Z"
+date: "2023-08-07T00:00:00.000Z"
-description: Wrangle your cold start timeouts to below 30 seconds to facilitate cost-effective APIs with API Gateway and Lambda.
+description: Wrangle your cold start initialization to below 30 seconds to facilitate cost-effective APIs with API Gateway and Lambda.
 ---

 I maintain and operate a set of [Lambda functions on AWS](https://aws.amazon.com/lambda/), most of which provide the implementation for an [API Gateway](https://aws.amazon.com/api-gateway/) depended on for an internal tool.